OlimilO1402/OOP_Cloning/README.md

     Set PathFileName = New PathFileName: PathFileName.New_ aPathFileName, aFileAccess, aFileMode
 End Function
 ```
-But pay atatention to the following, if things begin to change, you have to synchronize all function parameters between
+But pay attention to the following, if things begin to change, you have to synchronize all function parameters between
 "Friend Sub New_(<all function parameters>)" and "Public Function MyClass(<all function parameters>) As MyClass

-2. Example of Using Cloning Of Objects
+2. Example of Using *Cloning* Of Objects
 ```vb6
 Private Sub BtnPerson_Click()
     Dim simon As Person: Set simon = peter.Clone